B.Eng, M.A.Sc., (University of Victoria)

 A bulk of my work has been on the mechanics of bio-locomotion and cell-cell interactions, studying how cells swim, how they can deform one another passively via fluid-structure interactions when in close proximity and how this affects collective motility.
 I am also interested in how active particles, such as swimming cells, affect the mechanical properties of fluids.

-Determining how to properly capture non-Newtonian effects and how they affect the behavior of fluids is important in many flows from cells to large engineering processes and an active area of research.
+Determining how to properly capture non-Newtonian effects and how they affect the behaviour of fluids is important in many flows from cells to large engineering processes and an active area of research.

 - G. J. Elfring and E. Lauga, “Synchronization of flexible sheets,” Journal of Fluid Mechanics, vol. 674, pp. 163–173, 2011.